 Another big advantage when using solar ovens is that you don’t have to worry about operation security (smoke) or stashing fuel.

-One of these commercially available solar powered ovens can get very hot, up to three hundred degrees in less than twenty minutes, provided it’s a sunny day.
+One of these solar-powered ovens can get very hot, up to three hundred degrees in less than twenty minutes, provided it’s a sunny day.
 Also, it serves perfectly as a dehydrator for perishable foods (meats mostly).

 Another great thing about solar ovens is that they can be built from scratch, i.e. you can DIY your own solar oven if you don’t own one already and you don’t want to spend your hard earned bucks on survival gear.

 Let’s take a look a further look at a few methods of cooking your food outdoors at your BOL, the so called “primitive methods of cooking”.
 Clicking on every link will lead you to a YouTube explanatory video, for making your learning process more easy and enjoyable.

 - hot rock cooking (remember to use perfectly dry rocks, preferably not from a river/pond etc as the moisture trapped inside the rock’s pores may provoke an explosion when heated)